-If you can handle the process successfully, you can indeed save a ton of money from selling your own home!
+If you can handle the process successfully, you can save a ton of money from selling your own home!
 You can sell a house without a realtor.
 Here are some critical details you definitely need to bear in mind to do sell your home successfully on your own.

 Getting Your House Ready to Sell